Shiztev/sts/README.md

-# ssftp
+# STS
-A CLI application that combines SSH and SFTP functionality to simplify and unify the two services.
+Secure Transfering Shell is a CLI application that combines SSH and SFTP functionality to simplify and unify the two services.

 ## Requirements